IngestAI/veml/README.md

 You can see the structure of VEML file in schema.json file in this repository, and also you can see examples in the examples folder.

 # Benefits
-Adoption of VEML brings many benefits, like:
+The implementation of VEML offers numerous advantages, such as:

 1. Standardization: VEML provides a standardized format for pre-processing and editing vector embeddings.
 2. Interoperability: It ensures better interoperability among different applications and systems that utilize vector embeddings.